meghana-denduluri/restaurants-application/README.md

 ## Project Goals

 Upon closing restaurants amid the Coronavirus lockdown in 2020, a lot of people have experienced an unexpected loss: millions of people lost the comfort of food, the joy of communal eating and gathering with friends and loved ones.
 To counteract that, and to alleviate some of the stress felt by many since March, people have turned to the joy of cooking; specifically to try and recreate some of the flavors and dishes that they remember and associate with easier and more joyful times.

 The goal of our project was two-factored:

-Retrieve a variety of recipes of any dish from a chosen restaurant Find a list of restaurants serving the user’s chosen recipe/dish To build our database, we mainly utilized two datasets, namely the Yelp Open Dataset (for the restaurant dataset) and the Food.com Recipes and Interactions (for corresponding recipes).
-Furthermore, an extensive amount of web scraping was also needed to link restaurants and recipes, which will be further detailed in the report.
+- Retrieve a variety of recipes of any dish from a chosen restaurant
+- Find a list of restaurants serving the user’s chosen recipe/dish

+To build our database, we mainly utilized two datasets, namely the Yelp Open Dataset (for the restaurant dataset) and the Food.com Recipes and Interactions (for corresponding recipes).
+Furthermore, an extensive amount of web scraping was also needed to link restaurants and recipes.

 ## Technologies Used